H.O.T.S.: Release

 H.O.T.S. was released in May 1979 in the U.S. It was released in the early 1980s throughout Western Europe.
 In West Germany, the film was released under the title of T&A Academy.
 T&A Academy was also the film's working title in the U.S.

 Critical response

 Review aggregation website Rotten Tomatoes, which collects both contemporary and modern reviews, gives the film a score of 29% based on reviews from 7 critics.

+A review at The Video Graveyard found that "It lacks any real focus instead going for an "everything but the kitchen sink" attitude in its attempts to ape Animal House every chance it gets.
+Granted, it could've been yet another forgettable, toss-away T&A effort like Cherry Hill High and a ton of other mid-70s flicks were but a lot of why it's somewhat watchable should be credited to its good-natured cast, plentiful bare boobs, and that sweet, sweet huddle cam".

 Home media

 H.O.T.S. was released on DVD by Anchor Bay Entertainment in 2012.
 It is now out of print and the movie never received a Blu-ray release.